The St. Regis Washington, D.C.

-The St. Regis Washington, D.C. known for many years as The Carlton Hotel, is an historic hotel located at 923 16th and K Streets, N.W. in Washington, D.C. two blocks north of the White House.
+The St. Regis Washington, D.C. known for many years as the Carlton Hotel, is an historic hotel located at 923 16th and K streets, N.W. in Washington, D.C. two blocks north of the White House.

 History

+20th century

-The Beaux-Arts and Neo-Renaissance style luxury hotel was built as The Carlton Hotel in 1926 by local developer Harry Wardman.
-It was designed by architect Mihran Mesrobian.
+The Carlton Hotel was built by local developer Harry Wardman and opened on October 1, 1926.
+It was designed in a mix of the Beaux-Arts and Neo-Renaissance styles by architect Mihran Mesrobian.
 Cordell Hull lived there during World War II.